CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Discussion

-The runtime for computing Shapley values depends on the size of the KG and the number of atoms in the query.
-In our experiments, the average computation time for a single query and answer was 147~ms on FB15k‑237 and 300~ms on NELL995.
+Examining the baseline results more closely, the baselines not only fail to consistently outperform each other, but in some cases produce positive scores in the necessary evaluation, meaning the ranking improves when executing the selected atom symbolically.
+For example, for each baseline, we observe +3.21, +0.61, and +7.29 for the necessary evaluation of the \emph{First}, \emph{Random}, and \emph{Score} baselines on the NELL995 dataset for the $2u1p$ query type, and +1.02 for the \emph{Last} baseline on the NELL995+H dataset for the $1p2i$ query type.
+However, CQD-SHAP always yields negative values in the necessary evaluation, with a minimum drop of -2.24.

+Although computing Shapley values is NP-hard, in our case, the number of players (query atoms) is small (at most four), which keeps the computation efficient even when computing exact Shapley values without approximation.
+In our experiments, the average computation time per query–answer pair was 30.92~ms on FB15k-237 and 102.67~ms on NELL995, rising to 57.46~ms and 140.38~ms for the +H variants due to the additional $4i$ and $4p$ queries.
+Detailed runtime results per query type and dataset are reported in Appendix~\ref{sec:runtime}.